punkrocker178/notes-vault/React/State Management & Redux.md

+# State Management
+## Why
+As applications grow overtime, data often needs to be shared between components that aren't directly related in the component tree.
+Without a dedicated state management solution, developers face 2 major problems:
+- **Prop drilling:** Sometimes components are coupled together so they share the same state.
+The naive method is to pass state as `prop` to child component, but passing to deeply nested components can be hard to maintain and cause redundancy.
+- **Inconsistent state:** Multiple components have their own copies of the same data.
+It is hard to keep them all synchronized.
+If one of them update the data, this can lead to conflicting UI bugs.
+State management libraries like Redux, Zustand, or MobX solve these issues by creating a centralized **store** for the application's shared state.
+Any component that needs data can subscribe to the store, and any component can dispatch actions to update it.
+**=> Single source of truth.**

+# Redux
+Is a state management library for React.
+By using Redux, we are enforcing the **uni-directional data flow**, which makes state changes predictable and easier to debug.
+The flow can be visualized as:
+**UI Event ➡️ Dispatch Action ➡️ Reducer Updates State ➡️ UI Re-renders**.
 ## Shopping cart example

 Here's a complete example of a shopping cart application using React and Redux with multiple reducers:

+**Reducers** are usually in a separate file
 ```jsx
 import React from 'react';
 import { createStore, combineReducers } from 'redux';